A Different Diagnosis

 The biggest problem isn’t getting hurt, – the doctor went on – it’s being unprepared.
 Feeling the carpet shake a bit doesn’t give you enough time to foretell what’s to come.
 Not being able to do so leaves you in doubt and completely vulnerable.

-Next thing you know your patching your forehead from the fall with one hand and trying to clutch your slippery pulsating heart with the other.
+Next thing you know you’re patching your forehead from the fall with one hand and trying to clutch your slippery pulsating heart with the other.
 Let me tell you: It pains.
 Making you wish it had never happened.

 There isn’t really any cure for it and preventing it can be quite hard.
 Like a flu, it has to be transmitted by other people, usually those close to you, usually those that have the power to somehow affect your feelings and state of mind.